How to Cook and Eat Seafood Sustainably in Ireland This Spring

 -

 The ones that don't open get discarded.
-The rest are supper.
-It is not more complicated than that. - Clams
+The rest is supper. - Clams

 - Clams should be eaten very fresh, so are slightly less forgiving on timing.
 They work well with pasta, a little chilli, and good olive oil, or simply steamed with garlic, white wine, and a knob of butter.